Skip to content

 Image courtesy Lyme Regis Museum

 As well as the fossil hunting walks mentioned above, Lyme Regis Museum is worth a visit for its brilliant fossil collections.
-You can also discover the life story of Mary Anning, learn more about why there are so many fossils on this part of the coast, and hear about what they teach us about life on earth millions of years ago.
+You can also discover the life story of Mary Anning, learn more about why there are so many fossils on this part of the coast, and find out what they teach us about life on earth millions of years ago.

 4 – Dinosaurland Fossil Museum